gmaggiotti/deeplearning-examples/README.md

 # deeplearning-letters

-This repository is a project ment to gain experience onbuilding deep neuralnetworks.
+This repository is a project ment to gain experience on building deep neuralnetworks.